andre1araujo/CSP-for-School-Timetables/README.md

   - How to apply a binary CSP to a real problem;
   - Basic notions of Python;

 :warning: **NOTE** - If you notice, the images on the notebook are in portuguese.
-We are sorry for the inconveniance but it shoul be still easy to understand the graphics.
+We are sorry for the inconveniance but it should be still easy to understand the graphics.
 In any case, if really needed, jut contact us or leave a comment and we will do the translation!
 Thank you!

 ---